psadmin-io/talk.fluid-nav-quick/README.md

-# Advanced PeopleSoft Administration
+# psadmin.io Showoff Template

-Slides for the "Advanced PeopleSoft Administration" talk from psadmin.io.
-Each conference talk has been adapted for the audience.
 View the branches to find the various versions of this talk.
-Each conference will have a separate branch.
+Each conference talk will have a separate branch.

 To download and view the presentation locally: